Ghost9841/Ghost9841/README.md

   <img src="https://komarev.com/ghpvc/?username=ghost9841&label=Profile%20views&color=0e75b6&style=flat" alt="ghost9841" />
 </p>

--🎓 Currently pursuing a Bachelor of Science (Honours) in Information Technology at Tecsphere College, Kathmandu.
-Completed +2 in Computer Science with a GPA of 3.68.
+-🎓 Currently pursuing a Bachelor of Science (Honours) in Information Technology at Tecsphere College, Kathmandu.<br>
--💻 Experienced in Next.js and React.js, with skills in frontend design, API integration, dynamic websites, and CRM systems.
+-💻 Experienced in Next.js and React.js, with skills in frontend design, API integration, dynamic websites, and CRM systems. <br>
--🌐 Proficient in HTML, CSS, JavaScript, PHP, MySQL, Java Basics, Redux, and UI/UX design using tools like Figma, Adobe Illustrator, and Photoshop.
+-🌐 Proficient in HTML, CSS, JavaScript, PHP, MySQL, Java, Redux, and UI/UX design using tools like Figma, Adobe Illustrator, and Photoshop. <br>
--🛠️ Developed and deployed projects such as a Customer Relation Management System, a printing press website, and a personal portfolio site using Next.js and other technologies.
+-🛠️ Developed and deployed projects such as a Customer Relation Management System. <br>
--🌟 Working as a Front-end Developer at Saino Tech Pvt.
-Ltd., contributing to SaaS product development and collaborating with teams to resolve issues.
--🌍 Fluent in Nepali and English, with an active GitHub profile showcasing projects: GitHub - Ghost9841.
+-🌍 Fluent in Nepali and English, with an active GitHub profile showcasing projects <br>
--🚀 Passionate about building scalable, high-performance systems and contributing to innovative solutions in web development.
+-🚀 Passionate about building scalable, high-performance systems and contributing to innovative solutions in web development. <br>

 ## 🌐 Connect with Me